skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 * A debouncing circuit deals with this issue
 ![404]({{ site.url }}/images/8bit/clock/monostable.PNG)
    * The duration of the high signal is determined by the capacitance times resitance of the two components on the right.
+* It is called monostable because it only has 1 stable status (low)

 #### Schematic
 ![404]({{ site.url }}/images/8bit/clock/555_circuit2.PNG)